When applying for life insurance for a person with diabetes, being approved could be a challenge.

 This is because often, those who have contracted this health condition when they are older can often get lower life insurance rates than those who have had diabetes for many years.

 Maybe you’re concerned because you have another health condition.
-Perhaps you are searching for life insurance after having a stroke.
+Perhaps you are searching for life insurance after having a stroke related to diabetes.
 Our professionals can answer your questions and get you the coverage you deserve.

 What To Expect When Applying For Coverage